 I also got to help a 19-year-old student called Michael who had dropped out of school but now really wanted to continue to learn, that was a really touching experience.”

-“We helped with psychologist reports on the children and were trusted by the staff to contribute because we were in such close proximity with the children.”
+“We helped with psychologists and social work reports on the children and were trusted by the staff to contribute because we were in such close proximity with the children.”

 “When I was leaving, I was completely overshadowed because they had found a baby on the street, but I think that was a more important matter, but it serves to illustrate the kind of amazing work that gets done by places like this.”

-Helping out at the Bobbi Bear Centre made up the mornings and evenings of Lola’s day.
+Helping out at the Durban based centre made up the mornings and evenings of Lola’s day.